zero-entropy/mspncp.github.io/index.md

 If you are looking for the official OpenSSL website, please visit [www.openssl.org](https://www.openssl.org).

-_Note: this site is under construction.
-Don't expect too much useful yet._
+_Note: this site is under construction and does not represent an official OpenSSL site yet._

 ## About the project